realflowmick/psp/RFC/RFC-PSP-CORE-v2_8.md

 ### 8.5 Nested Applications

 An application MAY contain another application as a child node.
-The child application is treated as a node within the parent, with the child's final output becoming the node output in the parent context.
+The child application operates independently, with its own session and persisted output.

 ```
 ${psp type=node node-type="application" name="customer_service"